andrewjahn/AndysBrainBook/docs/OpenScience/OS/MRIQC.rst

   touch $HOME/BIDS_tutorial/code/mriqc.sh

 This creates a blank bash script file to run MRIQC.
-Below, I've provided a mock script that you can copy and paste into the mriqc.sh file.
-To do this you will first need to open the mriqc.sh file, by typing the following into the terminal:
+Below, a mock script is providfed that you can copy and paste into the mriqc.sh file.
+To do this, first copy the mock script below and then open the mriqc.sh file by typing the following into the terminal:

 ::